MoAlyousef/dister/README.md

 From the root of your wasm rust applications directory, run:
 `dister build` or `dister build --release`

 It should generate a dist folder in the root.
 The generated html index file can then be served by any server or by running `dister serve`.
+If you prefer to use another server for development, pass the dist directory to the server:
+`python3 -m http.server --dir dist`